-If you live in a state that participates in the Selected Income Tax Levy Program, and you owe back federal taxes, it is unlikely you will ever see your refund.
+If you live in a state that participates in the State Income Tax Levy Program, any back taxes which you owe the federal government could be deducted directly from your state income tax refund.

 Comparing State and Federal Tax Returns